In health terms, what you don’t know can definitely hurt you. And it is possible to develop colon cancer that may go undetected for years.

 The colonoscopy effectively provides a colon cancer screening by allowing doctors to assess the inner lining of a patient’s large intestine (including the colon and rectum).
 By utilizing a thin, flexible tube called a colonoscope, Longstreet Clinic surgeons survey potentially cancerous colon polyps or tumors, as well as areas of inflammation or bleeding that may pose a risk to your health.

-Longstreet Clinic patients experience colonoscopy under conscious sedation, performed by board-certified anesthesiologists.
+Longstreet Clinic patients experience colonoscopy under sedation, performed by board-certified anesthesiologists.
 This helps ensure a pain-free, pleasant experience.

 When should I have a colonoscopy?